implus/GFocal/README.md

 See more comments in [大白话 Generalized Focal Loss(知乎)](https://zhuanlan.zhihu.com/p/147691786)

+[2020.10] Good News!
+GFocal has been accepted in NeurIPs 2020 and GFocal V2 is on the way.

+[2020.9] The winner (1st) of GigaVision (object detection and tracking) in ECCV 2020 workshop from DeepBlueAI team adopt GFocal in their [solutions](http://dy.163.com/article/FLF2LGTP0511ABV6.html).

 [2020.7] GFocal is officially included in [MMDetection V2](https://github.com/open-mmlab/mmdetection/blob/master/configs/gfl/README.md), many thanks to [@ZwwWayne](https://github.com/ZwwWayne) and [@hellock](https://github.com/hellock) for helping migrating the code.

-[2020.9] The winner (1st) of GigaVision (object detection and tracking) in ECCV 2020 workshop from DeepBlueAI team adopt GFocal in their [solutions](http://dy.163.com/article/FLF2LGTP0511ABV6.html).

 ## Introduction